Skip to main content

 Vaccines for bigger kids

-School-age kids need regular vaccines to keep them safe from illnesses like polio, mumps and rubella, which used to be very common.
+As kids get older, they tend to spend more time with more people in school, sports and other activities.
+And they may not be as careful as adults about hand washing, covering sneezes, etc. They need regular vaccines to keep them safe from illnesses like polio, mumps and rubella, which used to be very common.
 Vaccines now keep children from getting those infections and others.
 In fact, vaccines save the lives of more than 4 million kids a year, according to the U.S. Centers for Disease Control and Prevention.
 Over the past 50 years, vaccines have saved 154 million lives around the globe, the World Health Organization reports.

-Here are three good reasons to keep your kids current:
+Here are three reasons to keep your kids current:

 1. Vaccine series.
 Many of the doses given to infants and toddlers need boosters and follow-ups.